orowith2os/Isolating-pci-devices-for-virtual-machine-use/README.md

 I will be using Arch Linux during this guide, so it may not work for your operating system.

-I am not sure if it is needed, but enable IOMMU in your bios settings.
-This can differ from BIOS to BIOS.
+Always enable IOMMU in your bios settings.
+This can differ from BIOS to BIOS, but make sure it has IOMMU enabled.
+Also enable virtualization in your BIOS, it may be named SVM or AMD-Vi or equivalent.

 Install your kernel of choice, for this guide I will be using the linux-vfio kernel.
 I will also add the option to edit your GRUB to let your last selected kernel to be the default (optional).